Mark Peacock and Judy Laidler

 “It was very quick, very painful, very violent,” with him admitting he was “just glad to be alive”.

-When asked of how they thought they survived the couple put all credit onto the pilot for bringing down the plane safely, but also stated “The only thing I feel at the moment is luck.
-I feel it is an absolute fluke, and nothing but.”
+When asked how they thought they survived the couple put all credit onto the pilot for bringing down the plane safely, but also stated “The only thing I feel at the moment is luck.
+I feel it is an absolute fluke and nothing but.”

-Unfortunately the unusually safe landing was only the start of their troubles as everyone on board were dressed in casual town clothing, and they now found themselves 3000 ft up a Scottish mountain in a blizzard.
+Unfortunately, the unusually safe landing was only the start of their troubles as everyone on board was dressed in casual town clothing, and they now found themselves 3000 ft up a Scottish mountain in a blizzard.
 The group walked down the slope as far as they could but quickly found the priority was to get out of the wind.

 The group built a small snow shelter by scooping out a ditch and trying to push snow into a small wall to block some of the wind.
 Their efforts weren’t enough and even huddling together for warmth didn’t help much, and it was at this point Mr Peacock thought he might actually die on the mountain.